StrangeJay/AWS_CICD/journal.md

 ![](img/ebean3.png)

 > [!NOTE]
-It is essential that the domain name is unique, since it will be used to construct the URL.
+The domain name must be unique, since it will be used to construct the URL.

 - Since our app runs on Tomcat, click the **chevron icon**⑦ and select **Tomcat**⑧ as the platform.